AdamW19/R-Cubed/README.md

 - The use of more high resolution cameras to easily identify and decode QR codes
 - Implementing mashine learning to better identify objects without the need for a QR code

+This technique could also be implemented for product cycling and such.

+# Warning
+The code is not clean, and many improvements could be made.
+Please use this program as inspiration for your own!

 # License
 This program is licensed under the Apache License Version 2.0.
 Please view the [LICENSE](/LICENSE) file for more information.